memogarcia/memogarcia.mx/_posts/2018-02-07-keystone-postgres.md

 ---
-title:  "Deploying Keystone with PosgreSQL"
+title:  "Deploying Keystone using PosgreSQL"
 date:   2018-02-07 12:12:38 +0100
 ---

 OpenStack is becoming more and more flexible on how you can configure it.
-One very simple example is by switching from the default MySQL/MariaDB database to PostgreSQL.
+One straightforward example is by switching from the default MySQL/MariaDB database to PostgreSQL.

 In `/etc/keystone/keystone.conf` configure the database section: